semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ## Legend

-Legends are unnecessary for a single-category bar chart; clear chart naming is enough.
+Legends are unnecessary for a single-category bar chart; clear chart naming is usually enough.

 ![](static/legend.png)